Phase, phase, phase. Ahhh, what can I say about phase? We all love phase! Not.

 I’ve seen terrible cases of this in real life scenarios as well.
 I had a friend that went to our local Guitar Center to buy a small interface.
 The Guitar Center employee talked him into purchasing a Presonus preamp, EQ and compressor by saying it would dramatically improve his sound.
-The salesman told him if he wanted to have a professional quality recording he needed to have this unit.
-What the hell is a compressor going to do for my friend who just moments before didn’t even know what one was?
+The salesman told him if he wanted to have a professional quality recording, he needed to have this unit.
+What the hell is a compressor going to do for my friend who, just moments before, didn’t even know what one was?
 Nevertheless, my friend bought it and couldn’t shut up about how it was the best thing he’s ever heard.
 The truth is he didn’t know what the hell he was listening for.
 And that, my friends, is how bad information gets spread around.

 I’m going to skip any technical explanations or definitions and just give you the information that I feel you need to know.
-Phase cancellation happens when you combine more than one signal of the same source such as using multiple microphones on a drum set or using two microphones on one acoustic guitar.
+Phase cancellation happens when you combine more than one signal of the same source, such as using multiple microphones on a drum set or using two microphones on one acoustic guitar.
 As sound waves reach different microphones at different times, phases issues can occur, which will make certain frequencies vanish from your mix

-First, we need to find out if you’re overheads are in phase with each other, then if everything else is in phase to the overheads, then if the individual elements are in phase with each other.
+First, we need to find out if you’re overheads are in phase with each other, then if everything else is in phase with the overheads, then if the individual elements are in phase with each other.

-The easiest way to tell if something is in phase or out of phase is if when you flip the polarity, it should sound worse (when the phase relationship is worse you’ll hear less low end and smearing of frequencies).
-That means that the microphones have a good phase relationship and when you flip the polarity it puts turns that good relationship into a bad one.
+The easiest way to tell if something is in phase or out of phase is if when you flip the polarity, it should sound worse (when the phase relationship is worse, you’ll hear less low end and smearing of frequencies).
+That means that the microphones have a good phase relationship and when you flip the polarity, it puts turns that good relationship into a bad one.